WGI was awarded the 2019 Outstanding Project Award for Outstanding Design-Build or CM at Risk Project for the I-75 Express Lanes project.

 The single-lane ramp NB flyover is a two-span steel plate girder, 422-ft long bridge that spans over six lanes of NB HEFT traffic with a 152-ft integral steel straddle pier box cap.
 The integral straddle pier cap is a three-section steel box beam that includes two bolted splice connections and four short steel plate girder sections.
 They are bolted to each side of the box to be spliced with the plate girders for the rest of the span.
 The weathering steel straddle pier cap is eight feet tall by seven feet wide and utilizes 70 ksi high-performance steel (HPS), weighs over 250 tons, and includes access doors and interior lighting to allow for future maintenance and inspection.

 A unique aspect of the design is the 3D analysis of the steel girder and straddle pier erection along with the concrete bridge deck pouring sequence.
-This detailed analysis is used to predict the deflection of the girders and straddle cap, verify the structure is stable under wind loading at different stages, and determine design life and dead load for the straddle pier design.
+This detailed analysis is used to predict the deflection of the girders and straddle cap, verify the structure is stable under wind loading at different stages, and determine design truck and dead load for the straddle pier design.
 As shown in the photo, temporary towers are needed at various stages of the erection to support the steel structure and maintain stability.

 The single-lane ramp SB flyover is a two-span steel plate girder 402-ft long bridge that spans over the same 6 lanes of NB HEFT traffic but utilizes an integral steel pier diaphragm on a single column pier in the new median between the express and general lanes.
 A similar 3D analysis was completed for the SB flyover and the theoretical deflection values are used to determine the camber of the steel plates.
 The erection sequence concept for both the NB and SB express lane flyovers includes building the piers and the second span prior to shifting the NB HEFT traffic under the partially completed bridge to finish the first span.